Why Do I Feel Bloated All the Time?

 You should read: Natural Infusions for Constipation

-This is the most frequent cause of abdominal inflammation.
+According to this information by the Mayo Clinic, this is one of the most common causes.
 During this time just before menstruation, the female body reduces its production of prostaglandins, which leads to fluid retention and swelling in the abdomen and breasts.

-The most common is lactose intolerance (a sugar in milk) , which occurs when the body cannot produce enough of an enzyme called lactase.
+The most common is lactose intolerance (a sugar in milk), which, according to this information from the National Institute of Diabetes and Digestive and Kidney Diseases, occurs when the body cannot produce enough of an enzyme called lactase.
+Another common problem is gluten intolerance.

-When fluid accumulates in the legs or lower abdomen, it could be caused by a liver, kidney or cardiac disease.
-Taking certain medications can cause hormonal changes and weight gain.
+When fluid accumulates in the legs or lower abdomen, it can be caused by a liver, kidney or cardiac disease.
+Taking certain medications can cause hormonal changes and weight gain, according to this study of overweight pregnant women at the La Paz University Hospital in Madrid.

 Trapped gas in the intestine is another cause of bloating.
 This condition causes several different symptoms: abdominal pain, difficulty going to the bathroom, chronic or recurring intestinal discomfort.